Giving children choices is a great method to help your child listen and make good decisions. Includes best practices and real-life examples.

 - Leaving the house: “We’re going for a walk now.
 Would you like to wear your sneakers or flip flops?”

 - Cleaning toys: “Do you want me to hold the box while you put the toys in, or do you want me to help put the toys in the box?”

 - Going to bed: “Let’s read two books before going to bed.
 Which of these books would you like to read?”
-(Note: This doesn’t follow the “two-choice” rule, but one way to still curb indecision is to limit the number of books he can choose from, like from a pile of books.)
+(This doesn’t follow the “two-choice” rule, but one way to curb indecision is to limit the number of books your child can choose from, like from a pile of books.)

 Getting kids to listen—especially daily tasks they should know by now—can be a nightmare for even the most patient parent.
-Thankfully, giving choices can melt your child’s defenses, help him feel empowered, and give him more reason to follow through with the decisions he makes.
+Giving choices can melt your child’s defenses, help him feel empowered, and give him more reason to follow through with his decision-making.

-And while giving choices isn’t guaranteed to get him to listen every single time, you can increase those chances by following certain best practices.
-Even better: giving choices changes your relationship for the better—you’re genuinely taking his opinion seriously, all in a calm and compassionate way.
+While giving choices isn’t guaranteed to get him to listen every time, you can increase those chances by following certain best practices.
+Even better: you’re genuinely taking his opinion seriously, all in a calm and compassionate way.

 I hope this has helped you see one of the most effective ways to communicate.
-Discipline, after all, isn’t about punishments, but rather about helping him manage his emotions and behave appropriately.
+Discipline isn’t about punishments, but about helping him manage his emotions and behave appropriately.

 Get more tips:

 - How to Teach Your Kids to Make Good Choices

 - 9 Ways to Avoid 2 Year Old Bedtime Tantrums